fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 ### Consider the Cash Price

 Before redeeming miles, always check the cash price of the same ticket.
-If it's low, it might be more economical to pay cash and earn miles on that flight, saving your accumulated miles for a pricier ticket in the future.
-This can also be a good option to help you earn point faster and also qualify for elite status, getting better benefits in the long run.
+If it's low, paying cash and earning miles on that flight might be more economical, saving your accumulated miles for a pricier ticket in the future.
+This strategy can also be an excellent option to help you earn points faster and qualify for elite status, getting better benefits in the long run.

 ### Recognize the Value of Premium Redemptions

-Typically, using miles for premium cabins such as First and Business Class can often provide higher value, especially for long-haul flights.
+Using miles for premium cabins such as First and Business Class can often provide higher value, especially for long-haul flights.
 While the miles required might be significantly more, the experience, comfort, and amenities can make it worth it.

-Airlines tend to have very aggressive deals and discounted fares for Economy Class tickets, and not so much for premium cabins.
-This means that you will likely get a higher CPM value on premium cabin flights and hence a better return.
+Airlines tend to have aggressive deals and discounted fares for Economy Class tickets and less for premium cabins.
+This means you will likely get a higher CPM value on premium cabin flights and a better return.

-Of course, it ultimately depends on what kind of travel you want to do (short haul or long haul), which destinations, and your travel group (solo, couple, family, etc.).
+Of course, it ultimately depends on what kind of travel you want (short or long haul), which destinations, and your travel group (solo, couple, family, etc.).

 ### Beware of High Taxes and Surcharges

 Some airlines have hefty fuel surcharges on award tickets, which can diminish the value of your redemption.
 Always calculate the total cost, including fees, to determine the true value.

 **Always check** and compare the same route served by different airlines.
-Onboard service and the experience you get is one thing to evaluate (some airlines have better planes, cabins and service than others), but can also charge heavy fees and surcharges.
+Onboard service and the experience you get are one thing to evaluate (some airlines have better planes, cabins, and service than others), but they can also charge heavy fees and surcharges.

-For example, the route Frankfurt to Los Angeles is served by Lufthansa, American and United, but United charges $12 in fees to book the award, while Lufthansa charges $136.
+For example, the route from Frankfurt to Los Angeles is served by Lufthansa, American, and United, but United charges $12 in fees to book the award, while Lufthansa charges $136.
 That's a 10x difference!

 ### Compare Across Loyalty Programs

 The same flight can be available in more than one program!
-For example, you could book the same seat using Aeroplan Miles or SAS EuroBonus points, while having different price.
+For example, you could book the same seat using Aeroplan Miles or SAS EuroBonus points while having different prices.
 Before booking, check which program has the same price and evaluate if you can book.

-This trick doesn't work if your points are not transferrable, but it is very handy if your points are convertible or your loyalty program has multiple transfer partners.
-For example, there are a ton of credit cards (like American Express) that allow you to send your points to a specific program.
+This trick only works if your points are transferrable, but it is convenient.
+For example, a ton of credit cards (like American Express) allow you to send your points to a specific program.

-With AwardFares, it's extremely simply to compare the price in different programs.
-Simple click on the **Expand** icon (+) and you'll see if the seat is available in other programs, and for how much.
+With AwardFares, comparing the prices in different programs is extremely simple.
+Simply click on the **Expand** icon (+), and you'll see if the seat is available in other programs and for how much.

 <img src="../assets/img/prices-and-mixed-cabins/prices.webp" alt="AwardFares Award Prices Expanded View." />

 ### Understand Seasonality and Demand

-Awards during peak travel times might require more miles.
-If possible, travel during off-peak seasons for better availability and value.
+Awards during peak travel times require more miles.
+Travel during off-peak seasons for better availability and value.

 Some programs offer different rates for high and low seasons, and they call it **saver** and **non-saver**.
 AwardFares shows this information clearly in the detailed view.